Sound Online Advice New Media Analytics and Metrics for the Radio Industry

 Before offering comments about this conversation among today's titans of radio, let's applaud the people working in medium and smaller markets.
 Those stations not owned by major companies are holding their own and keeping radio revenues from tanking at a much faster rate than the reported 11% drop between August 2007 and August 2008.
 There are many small to medium market stations that still serve the community and are not chasing the digital dollar.
 That's fine, as long as the programming is local and community-centric.

-To get going, mark down this keyword uttered by CBS Radio's Dan Mason: "engagement."
+First, though, mark down this keyword uttered by CBS Radio's Dan Mason: "engagement."
 A quick check at Dictionary.com shows how "engagement" is another nebulous word that radio should avoid, or start using examples to explain its use.
-It's not a word that a typical radio watcher would equate with voice tracking, cutting news rooms and staff, or other post-consolidation moves to lift the industry's financial picture.

 Peter Smyth, Greater Media CEO, is looking for "integrated solutions."
 He also points out that "radio moves with you" and that the radio industry is moving with a greater degree of cooperation than at any time in its history.